AI-replica/AI-replica/README.md

 Install `make` tool, so that you can execute useful commands from project's `makefile`.

 Make sure Python3.9 is installed in the system and available via `python3.9` command.
 Also make sure that the following packages are installed: `python3.9-distutils`, `python3.9-venv`, `python3.9-dev`.
-(You can install them by running `sudo apt install python3.9-dev python3.9-venv python3.9-distutils`)
+(You can install them by running `sudo apt install python3.9-dev python3.9-venv python3.9-distutils`).

+Install PyYAML Python module.
+It is required to read yaml config.

+`make install_yaml`

+(Potentially, you do not need to create a virtual env manually as it can be done via install dependencies command).

 Create and activate virtual environment:
 ```